ctjandra/ddopt-cut/OPTIONS.md

 ### Set covering / binary programs

-The merging rule options for `-m` for set covering (and binary programs in .mps files in general) are the following:
+The merging rule options for `-m` for set covering (and binary programs in general) are the following:

 1. Minimum longest path
 2. Pairwise minimum longest path